 The Academic Skills Department assists students who need to strengthen their academic skills to ensure success in college-level courses.
 During the admissions process, degree-seeking and transfer students may be assessed with the AAPP test to determine whether or not remedial/developmental coursework is necessary prior to enrolling in college-level courses.
-Academic advising, counseling, writing and math labs, workshops, and regularly scheduled conferences with instructors and counselors help provide the skills students need to move into degree programs.
+Academic advising, counseling, and regularly scheduled conferences with instructors and counselors help provide the skills students need to move into degree programs.
 If an academic deficiency is identified after students enter college-level courses, students are referred to the Academic Skills Department for evaluation.
+The department also administers the Learning Center, located in the Library, and the Work Keys Program which provides information about generic job skills.
+(See pages 34.)

-ENGLISH, HUMANITIES AND SOCIAL SCIENCES DEPARTMENT (Spanish Courses included)
+ENGLISH, HUMANITIES AND SOCIAL SCIENCES DEPARTMENT (Spanish Courses Included)